bluerobotics/bluerobotics.github.io/brov2/assembly.md

 To complete the power cable wiring, you will need the following items:

-- Large phillips head screwdriver (not provided)
+- Large phillips head screwdriver
-- Tether board power wires (included with the electronics enclosure)
+- Tether board power wires
-- XT60 to spade adapter (included with the electronics enclosure)
+- XT60 to spade adapter
-- PixHawk power module (included with the PixHawk)
+- PixHawk power module
-- PixHawk power module jumper cable (included with the PixHawk)
+- PixHawk power module jumper cable

 The following two diagrams show the power wiring for the port and starboard sides.
+Our convention for power wiring is to have the positive power terminal on the starboard side and the ground power terminal on the port side.
+The power terminal blocks come with jumpers installed.
+The white rectangular holes with rounded corners, in the diagrams, are physical holes in the electronics tray used to pass power cables from one side to the other.

 <img src="/brov2/cad/sboard-side-power-wiring.png" class="img-responsive" style="max-width:900px" />

 <img src="/brov2/cad/port-side-power-wiring.png" class="img-responsive" style="max-width:900px" />

 1. Connect the ESC power and ground wires to the power and ground terminal blocks, using your large phillips head screwdriver.

+	[picture of the power side wires installed]

 2. Attach the tether board power wires to the power terminal blocks and the tether board.

+	[picture of the wires installed]

-3. Attach the included XT60 to terminal block spade adapter to the power terminal blocks and the power module.
+3. Attach the included XT60 to terminal block spade adapter to the power terminal blocks and the PixHawk power module.

+	[picture of this assembly installed]

 4. Plug in the power module to the "Power" port on the PixHawk